linev/jsroot-test/README.md

     [shell] git clone https://github.com/root-project/jsroot.git
     [shell] git clone https://github.com/linev/jsroot-test.git

-Select 'dev' branch in JSROOT, which should correspond data in master branch of 'jsroot-test'
+Select 'master' branch in JSROOT, which should correspond data in master branch of 'jsroot-test'

     [shell] cd jsroot
-    [shell] git fetch
+    [shell] npm install
-    [shell] git checkout dev

 One could also use specific tag of JSROOT and appropriate tag in the tests

-After repository is configured, one should install all necessary modules:
+After JSROOT repository is configured, one should install all necessary modules in test dir:

     [shell] cd jsroot-test
     [shell] npm install